 Semolina (durum wheat flour) is a flour with a high protein content perfect for holding together these pancakes and short pasta shapes without the need for eggs.
 It can be located in the specialty flour section of many larger grocery stores (I recently picked it up at Eataly here in Los Angeles), especially those featuring North African or Italian ingredients or on Amazon: Bob’s Red Mill Semolina Pasta Flour.
 For this recipe, you will need fine semolina flour.

 Adapted from Cooking with Alia

-In a small saucepan, combine honey and butter over medium heat.
+- In a small saucepan, combine the honey and butter over medium heat.
 Cook, stirring often, until butter is melted.
 Keep over low heat until ready to serve.

-Serve the baghrir immediately with sliced almonds and honey butter.
+- Serve the baghrir immediately with sliced almonds and the honey butter for dipping.